|

 At this point, Professor Miller began to see the results of his efforts to teach his students to become good musicians and good performers on their respective instruments.

 Violin Solo, Master Booth, a ten-year-old genius from Nephi who has evidently a bright future in the musical world before him.
+The Brigham Young student body was bursting with pride after the concert, as stated in the student newspaper:

 Let the Brigham Young University Band and Orchestra not disband for vacation.
 They can certainly compete successfully for any place at the summer resorts of the state.
 Nor could any other work give them better remuneration, the while they are carrying on their musical studies.